SacrificialDove/SacrificialDove/README.md

 - Infantilising me due to either my disability or age
 - Unable to communicate in any capacity
 - Past friends or their friends attempting to contact me on their behalf
+- I block freely, + If you've blocked me just keep it that way
 </details>

 <details>